 Trust Your Dog Training is a highly personalized dog training that strives to be respectful of both the dog and owner.
-Positive reinforcement is used to get desired results quickly, efficiently, and arguably more reliably than with other methods.
+Positive reinforcement is used to get desired results efficiently.
 Both classical conditioning and operant conditioning (clicker training) are utilized to create personalized training plans that will work for you!
-At Trust Your Dog Training we don’t use shock collars, pinch collars, choke chains, intimidation, dominance myths, or fear to stop unwanted behaviors.

 Amy’s Personal Story:

 Amy grew up in Connecticut.
 Her family raised various animals and Amy participated in 4H with her goat, William, and in local dressage shows (horse shows).
 She volunteered with the Connecticut Special Olympics in Speed Skating and played ice hockey with various women’s leagues.

 In 2005, she graduated from the University of Vermont with a bachelor’s degree in Nursing.
 She moved to Colorado to begin her nursing career on a Medical/Surgical Telemetry Unit and quickly moved to work in an Intensive Care Unit.
 She loved meeting and caring for people but found it difficult to work within a broken healthcare system.